…a passionate and involved player […] who is so adept at painting tonal pictures.

 Alexandria Le is a concert pianist and artistic leader hailed as a “hypertalented pianist whose greatest asset is her power to communicate” (Boston Musical Intelligencer).
 Her performances have graced the world’s most prestigious stages—from Carnegie Hall in New York to Salle Cortot in Paris—as well as more intimate settings such as the French Embassy in New York City and the Parrish Art Museum in the Hamptons.

-She has performed under the baton of conductors Arthur Arnold, Harry Bicket, George Daugherty, and Susanna Mälkki among others, and has premiered over 15 works, including those by Andy Akiho, Caroline Shaw, Jessica Meyer, and Paul Wiancko.
-She is equally at home performing in concert halls, museums, and private residences, in addition to schools and shelters.
-At the heart of her work lies a deep belief that music should speak to every kind of listener.
+She has performed under the baton of conductors Arthur Arnold, Harry Bicket, Susanna Mälkki, David Robertson, George Daugherty, and Alexandra Arrieche, among others, and has premiered over 15 works, including those by Andy Akiho, Caroline Shaw, Jessica Meyer, and Paul Wiancko.

 Over the past 15 years, Alexandria has merged her passion for performance with a commitment to building meaningful connections with audiences.
+At the heart of her work lies a deep belief that music should speak to every kind of listener.
 As both performer and producer, she has led the creation of concert experiences that reimagine how classical music is presented:

-Artistic Director, RDA Performs — A concert series set inside the architectural and artistic marvel of the Rita Deanin Abbey Art Museum.
+• Artistic Director, RDA Performs — A concert series set inside the architectural and artistic marvel of the Rita Deanin Abbey Art Museum.

 Dr. Le holds three degrees in piano performance, including a Doctor of Musical Arts from SUNY Stony Brook and a Bachelor of Music from the Eastman School of Music.
+Prior to college studies, she flew from her hometown of Las Vegas to the California Bay Area for piano lessons.
+Among the many people she holds immense gratitude for are her musical mentors Gil Kalish, Christina Dahl, Dan Weymouth, Douglas Humpherys, and Erna Gulabyan.

 She currently resides in her hometown of Las Vegas with her partner, Leland Kantas, and their German Shepherd, Koda.